anweshsbp/Sentiment-Analysis-of-twitter-data-using-nltk/README.md

  # Run our very own sentiment analysis module sentiment_mod.py.
 This process will take some time according to your processor but dont worry you only have to run it once in your device.

- # Then we can analyze our twitter data using analysis.py and make sure you have your internet connection on.
+ # Then we can analyze our twitter data using analysis.py and make sure you have your internet connection on, the program can be extremely slow/fast due to the reaction time    twitter api and it also depends on the system processor and patience is the key.

  # We can also graphically represent our analysis using source code in graphical_analysis.py.